 Born into a family of biologists and humanitarians, Dr. Kruger has followed his passion for both by running field based, experiential learning programs in and around South Africa.
-Given the challenges facing education institutions (lack of resources, limited access to the field) and the barriers to education many students face, he sees our goal as OTS to be the dismantling of these obstacles.
+Given the challenges facing education institutions (lack of resources, limited access to the field) and the barriers to education many students face, he sees OTS’ goal to be the dismantling of these obstacles.

-Katherine Forsmann Potgieter: Disease Ecologist (Course Co-Ordinator); Specialist in Bovine Tuberculosis in Indigenous species, Kruger National Park; she has been involved with environmental research, conservation and project management since 2003.
-For five years (from 2004 to 2009), she managed the Endangered Wildlife Trust’s Marakele and Venetia Wild Dog Projects, which formed an important part of the managed Wild Dog Metapopulation in southern Africa.
-Data collected during this time working on the Wild Dog Metapopulation formed the basis of her Master’s thesis on pup provisioning and artificial pack formation in wild dogs.
+Specialist in Bovine Tuberculosis in indigenous species, Kruger National Park: She has been involved with environmental research, conservation, and project management since 2003.
+For five years (from 2004 to 2009), she managed the Endangered Wildlife Trust’s Marakele and Venetia Wild Dog Projects, which formed an important part of the managed Wild Dog Metapopulation Project in southern Africa.
+Data collected during this time working on the Wild Dog Metapopulation Project formed the basis of her master’s thesis on pup provisioning and artificial pack formation in wild dogs.
 From 2014 to 2018, she managed a wildlife disease research project based in the Kruger National Park.
-The project, researching Foot and Mouth Disease Virus (FMD) in African buffalo, took the form of an impressive collaboration between Oregon State University, SANParks, Onderstepoort Veterinary Institute and the Pirbright Institute.
-She has recently completed her doctoral studies on the relationship between individual behavioural differences and health in buffalo in the Department of Veterinary Wildlife Diseases at Onderstepoort (University of Pretoria).
+The project, researching foot-and-mouth disease virus in African buffalo, took the form of an impressive collaboration between Oregon State University, SANParks, Onderstepoort Veterinary Institute, and the Pirbright Institute.
+She has recently completed her doctoral studies on the relationship between individual behavioral differences and health in buffalo in the Department of Veterinary Wildlife Diseases at Onderstepoort (University of Pretoria).

 Housing & Meals

 Housing varies with each site.
-Students will be accommodated in rooms of 2 – 6 persons.
+Students will be accommodated in rooms of two to six persons.
 All meals are provided by our travelling caterers.
-Provision is made for all dietary requirements and meals includes breakfast, lunch and supper.
-During field days, packed lunch will be provided.
+Provision is made for all dietary requirements, and meals includes breakfast, lunch, and dinner.
+During field days, a packed lunch will be provided.
 Any personal snacks and drinks are the responsibility of students.

 Passport & Visa Information